Previously unknown compound in chloraminated drinking water identified

 The researchers have now identified chloronitramide anion, chemically expressed as Cl–N–NO2−, as an end product of inorganic chloramine decomposition.
 While its toxicity is not presently known, its prevalence and similarity to other toxic compounds is concerning and warrants further study to assess its public health risk.

-Simply identifying the compound has been both a challenge and breakthrough write the authors in a paper published in the journal, Science.
+Simply identifying the compound has been both a challenge and breakthrough write the authors in a paper published in the journal, external page Science.
 “The compound has been known to form in chloraminated drinking water since the early 1980’s.
 Later studies in the 1990’s tried to determine its structure, but were not successful due to an incomplete understanding of the chemistry surrounding chloramine decomposition and limitations in analytical instrumentation,” notes Kristopher McNeill, Professor of Environmental Chemistry at ETH Zurich and one of the lead authors of the study.

 His colleague Julian Fairey, an Associate Professor of Civil Engineering at the University of Arkansas, adds, “It’s a very stable chemical with a low molecular weight.
 And it’s a very difficult chemical to find.
 The hardest part was identifying it and proving it was the structure we were saying it was – Fairey himself began trying to unravel the mystery 10 years ago.